Ghana

 Saamang

-Esther Osei and 7 others filed suit in 2015 against Kibi Goldfields Ltd. for taking farmers’ land and destroying crops without compensation.
-With ACA’s support, the Centre for Public Interest Law prosecuted the case to completion, and High Court at Koforidua ruled in favor of the plaintiffs on Feburary 19, 2019.
+Legal action taken by Esther Osei and 7 others in 2015 against Kibi Goldfields Limited for taking farmers’ land and destroying crops without compensation yielded some positive results as a Koforidua-based High Court ruled in favor of the plaintiffs on February 19, 2019.

 In 2018, ACA worked with the Centre for Environmental Impact Analysis to help the communities conduct an independent environmental assessment of the mining operations.
-The results showed that air quality is problematic in Saamang and Juaso, likely as a result of the dust arising from mining roads and the mine site.
+The results showed that air quality is problematic in Saamang and Juaso, likely because of the dust arising from mining roads and the mine site.

 Nwoase